Does your home suffer from clutter?

 2. “Before” and “After” Pictures

 Are you the type of person who starts a project but never finishes it?
 If so, when you’re about to start on a room or a section, take a “before” picture.
 Then, when you’re finished with that room or section, take an “after” picture.
 Compare the two and imagine what would happen if your entire house was transformed like this.
-You’ll have instant motivation to declutter your home–not just one room.
+You’ll have an instant motivation to declutter your home–not just one room.

 Related: How to Overcome Limiting Beliefs